Case study / HeliosX / AI product architecture

 System 02

-Research and analytics synthesis.
+Research and analytics became a usable evidence layer.

 I synthesised customer segmentation, JTBD retention research, interview transcripts, weekly UXR insights, Trustpilot data, GA4, Metabase, and Amplitude into usable design artefacts.
 The output was not a deck; it was a connected evidence layer.